nvidia-riva/tutorials/apps/riva-contact/README.md

 The transcripts for each speaker are marked with the user’s ID, or their display name if it has been set in the Connection box.

 4. To end the call, simply click the End button.

-## License

-[End User License Agreement](https://developer.download.nvidia.com/licenses/Riva_Pre-Release_Evaluation_License_23Jan2020.pdf) is included with the product.
-Licenses are also available along with the model application zip file.
-By pulling and using the Riva SDK container, downloading models, or using the sample applications, you accept the terms and conditions of these licenses.